William Birdwood: After the war

 After leaving the service in 1930, Birdwood made a bid to become Governor-General of Australia.
 He had the backing of the King and the British government.
 However, the Australian Prime Minister James Scullin insisted that his Australian nominee Sir Isaac Isaacs be appointed.
 Instead, Birdwood was appointed Master of Peterhouse, Cambridge on 20 April 1931 and Captain of Deal Castle in 1934.
 In 1935 he wrote for the Western Australian distance education magazine Our Rural Magazine, saying that he had two granddaughters making good use of distance educational courses.
 In May 1936, he returned to Gallipoli aboard RMS Lancastria and visited war memorials on the peninsula.
 He retired from academic work in 1938.

+Gallipoli and Anzac Day in London, 25 April 1946.
+Field Marshal Birdwood stands third from the right, next to Freyberg on his left.

 In retirement Birdwood was colonel of the 12th Royal Lancers (1920–1951), the 6th Gurkha Rifles (1926–1951), and the Royal Horse Guards from 1933 along with the 75th (Home Counties) (Cinque Ports) Heavy Anti-Aircraft Regiment, Royal Artillery (1939–1951).
 In January 1936 he attended the funeral of King George V and in May 1937 he was present for the coronation of King George VI.
 He was raised to the peerage as Baron Birdwood, of Anzac and of Totnes in the County of Devon, on 25 January 1938, in recognition of his wartime service.

 His autobiography Khaki and Gown (1941) was followed by In my time: recollections and anecdotes (1946).
 Lord Birdwood died at Hampton Court Palace, where he lived in grace-and-favour apartments, on 17 May 1951, at the age of 85.
 He was buried at Twickenham Cemetery with full military honours; the Australian Government pays for the upkeep of his grave.